Myolysis Medical Definition

-Myolysis works by selectively destroying fibroid tissue while leaving the surrounding uterine tissue viable.
+Myolysis for fibroids works by selectively destroying fibroid tissue while leaving the surrounding uterine tissue viable.
 This leads to shrinkage of fibroid tissue and a reduction of symptoms experienced by the patient within as early as one-month post-procedure.

 Is fibroid myolysis clinically proven?